Are Aggravations of Pre-Existing Conditions Covered Under Louisiana Workers Compensation?

 The typical example is an employee whose injury by accident aggravates a pre-existing arthritic or diabetic condition, and the consequences of that disease—now aggravated—cause the employee to be disabled.

-In such cases, it will normally be held that an employee disabled by accident is not to be denied workers compensation merely because the employee was had a pre-existing condition that might have brought about the disability.
+In such cases, it will normally be held that an employee disabled by accident is not to be denied workers compensation merely because the employee had a pre-existing condition that might have brought about the disability.

-By far, the two most frequent pre-existing conditions (that make the consequences of an accident disabling) are arthritic conditions and various back ailments.
-And often these two pre-existing conditions are presented together.
+By far, the two most common pre-existing conditions (that make the consequences of an accident disabling) are arthritic conditions and various back ailments; and often, these two pre-existing conditions are presented together.

 Sometimes the treatment of and operation on the affected area in the back or neck can activate the disease in another disc or back area.